danielpetrov18/Evaluation-Approaches-for-Retrieval-Augmented-Generation-RAG-/Readme.md

    1. **diverse** enough to resemble real-world user interactions

-   2. **include edge-cases** like short or long queries, the use of improper grammar or more scientific lingo
+   2. **include edge-cases** like short or long queries, the use of improper grammar or more scientific lingo, etc

    3. contain **enough samples** to draw statistically significant conclusions